 If it’s a wrapped stick, transfer it to a freezer bag or freezer-safe container and place it in the fridge.
-If it comes in a plastic package, you can freeze it as is in that container.
+If it comes in a plastic package, you can freeze it as it is in that container.

 How Long Does Margarine Last?

 Like most dairy products, margarine comes with a sell-by date.
-This date informs the store how long they can keep on selling the product.
+This date informs the store how long they can keep selling the product.

-Generally, margarine will last 1 month past its sell-by date.
+Generally, margarine will last one month past its sell-by date.
 However, that is dependent on the quality, fat content, and if it has preservatives.
 So be sure to check for signs of spoilage if you’d like to keep it longer.

 Uses For Margarine

 If you’re making tomato sauce for pasta, add margarine to your pan before your onions.
-Season fish before baking with some margarine.
+Season the fish before baking with some margarine.

 Ever wondered what the difference is between margarine and butter?
 Simply, margarine is a highly processed food product made from vegetable oils, while butter is concentrated dairy fat made by churning cream.

-Margarine won’t last very long but if you’d like to store it for longer, a good option is to freeze it.
-Always be on the look-out for any signs of spoilage as different brands and types of margarine have different shelf-lives.
+Margarine won’t last very long, but if you’d like to store it for longer, a good option is to freeze it.
+Always be on the lookout for any signs of spoilage, as different brands and types of margarine have different shelf lives.